Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 # DASH and related standards # {#dash-is-important}

-DASH (dynamic adaptive streaming over HTTP) [[!MPEGDASH]] is a technology for adaptive media delivery.
+DASH (dynamic adaptive streaming over HTTP) [[!DASH]] is a technology for adaptive media delivery.
 Initially published by ISO/IEC in April 2012, it has been continually updated, with the 4th edition published in 2020.

-CMAF (common media application format) [[!MPEGCMAF]] is a media container format based on ISO Base Media File Format [[!ISOBMFF]].
+CMAF (common media application format) [[!CMAF]] is a media container format based on ISO Base Media File Format [[!ISOBMFF]].
 It defines data structures for media delivery compatible with DASH and other similar technologies such as [[HLS]].
 Initially published by ISO/IEC in 2018, it has been updated in 2019 with the publishing of the 2nd edition.

-This document is based on the 4th edition DASH [[!MPEGDASH]] and 2nd edition CMAF [[!MPEGCMAF]] specifications.
+This document is based on the 4th edition DASH [[!DASH]] and 2nd edition CMAF [[!CMAF]] specifications.

 DASH together with related standards and specifications is the foundation for an ecosystem of services and clients that work together to enable audio/video/text and related content to be presented to end-users.